-Although several coal tar constituent chemicals of concern are volatile, the product has been standing open for an extended period time.
+Although several coal tar constituent chemicals of concern are volatile and semi-volatile, the product has been standing open for an extended period time.
 Much of the volatile and semi-volatile fraction is expected to have been released to the atmosphere minimizing the air pathway (inhalation).